Freya-Vivariums/Freya-core/README.md

 <img src="documentation/vivarium.png" align="right" width="40%"/>

 The **Freya Vivarium Control System Core** is Freya's central, hardware-independent application for advanced climate simulation within a managed environment.
 It regulates various environmental variables (e.g. lighting, humidity, temperature, ...) according to user-defined settings.
 By processing sensor data received via its D-Bus interface, the system calculates and sends the necessary instructions to the actuators, also via the D-Bus interface, to maintain the desired conditions.
-The Core requires hardware-specific components that inteface with the physical sensors and actuators.
+The Core requires hardware-specific components that interface with the physical sensors and actuators.

 **Features:**
 - Temperature control